oils-for-unix/oils/doc/language-influences.md

 =======================

 Almost all syntax in YSH comes from another language.
-This doc lists some of those influences.
+This doc lists some of these influences.

-It's mostly trivia for the curious, but it may help you remember the syntax.
+Reading this page isn't essential for all users, but it may help some users remember the syntax.

 <div id="toc">
 </div>